pclus/git-tutorial/tutorial.md

 <!-- vim-markdown-toc -->

-## Create and initialize a repository:
+## Create and initialize a repository

 If you are starting an empty project, or a project already in github, just need to clone into your local workspace: